 When the PCF becomes aware that the resources associated to service information for one or more SDFs have been allocated, the PCF shall inform the NF service consumer accordingly if the NF service consumer has previously subscribed to the "SUCCESSFUL_RESOURCES_ALLOCATION" event as described in subclauses 4.2.2.10 and 4.2.3.10.
 The PCF shall notify the NF service consumer by including the "EventsNotification" data type in the body of the HTTP POST request as described in subclause 4.2.5.2.
 The PCF shall include in the "evNotifs" attribute an entry with the "event" attribute set to "SUCCESSFUL_RESOURCES_ALLOCATION" and (if not all the flows are affected) the identification of the related media components in the "flows" attribute.
 If the "MediaComponentVersioning" feature is supported, the PCF shall also include in the "flows" attribute the "contVers" attribute with the content version(s) of the media components if the content version was included when the corresponding media component was provisioned.

-If the "AuthorizationWithRequiredQoS" feature as defined in subclause 5.8 is supported, when the PCF becomes aware that the resources associated to service information for one or more SDFs have been allocated and additionally receives the alternative QoS parameter set(s), the PCF shall notify the NF service consumer by including the "EventsNotification" data type in the body of the HTTP POST request as described in subclause 4.2.5.2.
+If the "AuthorizationWithRequiredQoS" feature or "AltSerReqsWithIndQoS" feature as defined in subclause 5.8 is supported, when the PCF becomes aware that the resources associated to service information for one or more SDFs have been allocated and additionally receives the alternative QoS parameter set(s), the PCF shall notify the NF service consumer by including the "EventsNotification" data type in the body of the HTTP POST request as described in subclause 4.2.5.2.
 The PCF shall include:

 - an entry in the "evNotifs" attribute with the "event" attribute set to "SUCCESSFUL_RESOURCES_ALLOCATION"; and